aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

 This way, we compile only once the rule, and we index it multiple time, once for each value of the gazeteer.

 Unfortunately, this does not work when the gazeteer contains multiple terms element. (for exemple "1st Lieutenant")

+Todo:
+====
+We could fix this problem with some changes:
+We consider a new type of transition of type gazeteer which holds the set of values of the gazeteer.
+This way, we avoid compilation time problem (which is quadratic with the size o the gazeteer when a gazeteer is used as two consecutive element in a rule.
+(This is the case for example with the rule @firstname::@Firstname?:PersonNamePart{1-2}:PERSON: )
+Such transition could manage multi-term values?
+Which changes must be made in parts of the code which use the trigger?

 More details about compilation of automaton